John Reade: Life

 John Reade was born in Ballyshannon, Donegal, Ireland, in 1837, the son of Frances Smyth and Joseph Reade.
 He was educated at Portora School, Enniskillen, and Queen's College, Belfast.

-Reade immigrated to Canada with his parents in 1856, settling in Montreal, Quebec.
+Reade immigrated to the Province of Canada with his parents in 1856, settling in Montreal.
 Within a year he had founded and was editing Montreal Literary Magazine.
 In 1859, after beginning studying law, he became rector of Lachute Academy, and began studying theology.
 He was ordained an Anglican minister in 1865, and served in two parishes (Mascouche and Mansonville) before leaving the ministry in 1867 due to ill health.

 Returning to Montreal in 1868, Reade began writing for the Montreal Gazette.
 In 1870 he became the Gazettes literary editor, and held that position until his death in 1919.

 At the Gazette Reade was best known for his weekly column, "Old and New," but he also wrote "hundreds of unsigned editorials, reviews, and articles" for the paper.
 In addition, he "published poems, essays, translations, or short fiction in virtually all of the major Canadian journals of his day."

 Reade was a Fellow of the British Royal Society of Literature, and a founding Fellow of the Royal Society of Canada in 1882.
 He was a member, and served as president, of both the Society of Canadian Literature and the Society for Historical Studies.
 He was also a member of the Société littéraire et historique de Québec.

 Eight of Reade's poems were published in the 1864 anthology, Selections from Canadian Poets.
 His own book, Merlin's Prophecy and Other Poems (a book "steeped in Victorian Romanticism"), appeared in 1870.
 The title poem, which used the form of Tennyson's Idylls of the King, was a purported prophecy of contemporary Canada and the British Empire, which Reade wrote to commemorate Prince Arthur's 1869 visit to Canada.
 John Lesperance called it "the most perfect poem ever written in Canada."
 The book also included Reade's translations of Aeschylus, Euripides, Homer, Horace, and Virgil.

 In 1881 Reade edited Rosanna Eleanor Leprohon's posthumous collected poems, The Poetical Works of Mrs. Leprohon.Rose-Belford's Canadian Monthly and National Review printed Reade's long poem, "Madeleine de Vercheres," in 1878.
 In 1889, W.D.
 Lighthall selected "Madeleine" and two other Reade poems for his anthology Songs of the Great Dominion: "Hastings," which he used to begin the book, and "The Winter Carnival."
 Reade, Lighthall declared, was "one of the chief figures in Canadian literature, and probably the sweetest poet."